addyosmani/backbone-fundamentals/backbone-fundamentals.md

 <i>Chapter 16, Resources</i> provides references to additional Backbone-related resources.

-<i>Chapter 17, Conclusions</i> wraps up the our tour through the world of Backbone.js development.
+<i>Chapter 17, Conclusions</i> wraps up our tour through the world of Backbone.js development.

 <i>Chapter 18, Appendix</i> returns to our design pattern discussion by contrasting MVC with the Model-View-Presenter (MVP) pattern and examines how Backbone.js relates to both.
 A walkthrough of writing a Backbone-like library from scratch and other topics are also covered.